nodeschool/organizers/README.md

 ### 5

-Finally, once your chapter is up and running, make a pull request to the [NodeSchool website](https://github.com/nodeschool/nodeschool.github.io/) Chapters page to add your Chapter to the directory
+Once your chapter is up and running, make a pull request to the [NodeSchool website](https://github.com/nodeschool/nodeschool.github.io/) Chapters page to add your Chapter to the directory

+### 6

+## Add your event to the NodeSchool webpage!

+NodeSchool events are kept in [this Google Spreadsheet](https://docs.google.com/a/github.com/spreadsheet/ccc?key=0AuOjlXjUrSbAdE1XRFJkeEJZQ1NSelhILUR0NXdBWUE#gid=0).
+Add your event details on the next row of the spreadsheet.
+See the comments on the 'Start Date' and 'Location' columns for more formatting details.

+You are all done!

 Benefits of this approach: